What Do Accountants Charge for Small Businesses?

 Flat Monthly Accounting Fees

-A very popular option with small businesses is an accounting service that charges a fixed amount every month.
-It’s easy to budget for; and it can cost less than half what you would pay an hourly accountant for the same amount of service.
+Flat rate accounting services are easier to budget.
+Plus, it can cost half what you would pay an hourly accountant for the same amount of service.

 Before You Hire an Online Accountant

 Research the firms you’re considering to make sure they meet your needs and quality standards.
 Some things to consider:

 - Credentials.
 Unlike professions such as law or medicine, anyone can call themselves an accountant.
-Don’t just trust in a CPA certificate; check into certifications, education, training, and years in practice.
+Don’t just trust in a CPA certificate.
+Check certifications, education, training, and years in practice.

 - Service level.
 How often and how easy will it be to communicate with your accountant?
-Do you prefer to contact via telephone, email, an app, or all of the above?
-How fast do you want a response — within 24 hours or sometime next week?
+Do you prefer to be contacted by telephone, email, an app, or all of the above?
+How fast do you want a response—within 24 hours or sometime next week?

 - Processor vs. advisor.
 A processor type of accounting firm mainly provides data entry and reconciliation services.
 An advisor can help you analyze your financials to spot trends, challenges, and opportunities for improvement.

 - Specialization.
 Ideally, the firm you choose will have experience in your industry and the size of your business.
 In-depth knowledge of the challenges you face adds value and insight to their services.